magnussanne/Chorazos/README.md

 First we implemented a hillclimbing method that can be ran from ReadTestCases.
 This method takes a solution and makes 100 different changes to the solution and then chooses the change with the minimum energy to become the new solution.
 We run this method until a better solution cannot be produced.
+The code prints the energy of the best solution.
+Our simulated annealing method is also ran from ReadTestCases.
+We create random changes in the modify function that are only accepted if the probability of keeping a solution is greater then a random number.
+Our cooling method is implemented in our solve function in the Simulated Annealing class.

+Note: Simulated Annealing can take a few minutes to run.
+The energy can be improved if the initial temperature is increased however this took too long to run.
+We believe that changing how we calculate our energy will improve our solution and is something we will look but for this sprint we focused on other issues involving the current assignment.